The states of dreaming and deep sleep are means to achieve unification between the knower and the known.

 Coin dedicated to Sol Invictus, 3rd cent.
 AD, British Museum – © Marie-Lan Nguyen / Wikimedia Commons

-In the Western Hermetic tradition, dreams and sleep practices carry consciousness from the cerebral seat – lunar, female, passive – to the heart’s core, not as a physical organ but as the human being’s centre.
+Within the Western Hermetic tradition, the practices of dreaming and sleeping serve as a means of transporting consciousness from the cerebral seat – a lunar, female, and passive aspect – to the very core of the heart.
+In this context, the heart is not solely considered a physical organ but rather the centre of one’s being.

-The practice splits into two phases, one before falling asleep and the second occupying the awakening moment.
-It is generally helpful to acquire the perception that the waking life, far from representing the top of conscious vision, passes as a state of numbness, daze, and unreality [13], and that sleep, as a bearer of inner silence, promotes the awakening of the Sun of Reality.
-Still, without the exercise of practice, sleep becomes fainting.
+The practice can be divided into two distinct phases, the first before falling asleep and the second during awakening.
+It is generally considered helpful to cultivate the perception that waking is not the pinnacle of conscious awareness but rather a state of torpor, stupor, and unreality [13].
+Conversely, sleep is seen as a bearer of inner silence, which can facilitate the awakening of the Sun of Reality.
+However, without dedicated practice, sleep can become synonymous with unconsciousness.

 Bibliography